isomerpages/moe-meridianpri/_the-meridian-experience/Co Curriculum/Information & Communications Technology.md

 Student ICT Capacity Building Programme

-Taking reference from MOE’s Baseline ICT Standard and New Media Literacies for primary schools, lessons are designed in spiral-upwards to progressively build the ICT capacity of our students.
+<p align = "justify">Taking reference from MOE’s Baseline ICT Standard and New Media Literacies for primary schools, lessons are designed in spiral-upwards to progressively build the ICT capacity of our students.
 Each department has infused Baseline ICT skills into their curriculum so that students benefit from an ICT-enabled learning environment.
-The skills covered include:
+The skills covered include:</p>

 *   Microsoft Office Skills (eg. Word, PowerPoint and Excel)
 *   Computational and Coding Skills (eg. Code for Fun, Micro:bit, Scratch)